checkly/docs.checklyhq.com/site/content/privacy/_index.md

 ---

-The Checkly service (hereinafter "Service") provided by Checkly Inc. and its affiliates (Checkly GmhH) provides this Privacy Policy to inform users of our policies and procedures regarding the collection, use and disclosure of information received from users of this website, located at https://checklyhq.com ("Site"), as well as all related websites, applications, and other services provided by us (collectively, together with the Site, our “Service”).
+The Checkly service (hereinafter "Service") provided by Checkly Inc. and its affiliates (Checkly GmbH) provides this Privacy Policy to inform users of our policies and procedures regarding the collection, use and disclosure of information received from users of this website, located at https://checklyhq.com ("Site"), as well as all related websites, applications, and other services provided by us (collectively, together with the Site, our “Service”).